DAY OF INSECTS 2026: From Crisis -> to Connection

 With an urgent appeal to adults, four young people from Wohlen AG demonstrated their commitment against insect extinction at the 2nd Swiss Insect Day.
 The multimedia conference documentation with 22 videos, 13 presentations and 22 texts by national and international speakers from research, politics, business and nature conservation can be found here.
 Over 300 people took part in the event organized by BirdLife Switzerland and INSECT RESPECT®.

-Business focus: What can companies do to combat insect extinction
+Business focus: What can companies do to combat insect mortality

 ?